How We Learn About Infectious Disease

 There are more reports of tickborne disease in Vermont in the past ten years.
 Lyme disease is the most commonly reported tickborne disease.
 Learn more about tickborne disease in our area, and how you can prevent tick bites with these Be Tick Smart tips.

 Prevent HIV, STDs and Viral Hepatitis

-We have a supply of free condoms in our lobby to help reduce the risks of HIV, STDs and viral hepatitis.
+We provide free condoms to help reduce the risks of HIV, STDs and viral hepatitis.
+Stop by our office to choose your supplies.
 HIV, STDs and viral hepatitis can be treated and prevented.
 There are resources available to help.
 Many are free or covered by insurance and offered across Vermont.
-Learn More:
+Learn more: